Windows Installer, Java Installer, Freeware Installer

 Creating new features

-New Feature Use the [ New Feature ] toolbar button, the "New Feature" tree context menu item, or press the Insert key while the focus is on the tree panel.
-The new feature will be added after the last subfeature of the selected feature.
+New Feature Use the [ New Feature ] toolbar button, the “New Feature” tree context menu item or press the Insert key while the “Features And Components” panel is focused.
+The new feature will be added after the last sub-feature of the selected feature.
 The feature will get a default name, which you can edit anytime.

 Renaming a feature

-Use the "Rename" tree context menu item or press the F2 key while the focus is on the tree panel.
+Use the “Rename” tree context menu item or press the F2 key while a feature is selected.
 Only the features names can be edited.

 Renaming a component

-Use the "Rename" tree context menu item or press the F2 key while the focus is on the tree panel.
+Use the “Rename” tree context menu item or press the F2 key while a component is selected.
 This identifier is used in conditions to refer to the installed state or the action state of a component.

 NoteWhen changing the name of a component, all the conditions that refer to this identifier must be updated accordingly.